-FY 2022 will primarily involve laying the groundwork for the programs required to meet IRP targets, to prepare for launch when the regulatory policy frameworks and funding mechanisms are approved.
+FY 2023 will primarily involve laying the groundwork for the programs required to meet IRP targets, to prepare for launch when the funding mechanisms are approved.
 Timing will also depend on schedule of procurement of new generation, including the potential combined cycle plant in or near San Juan.
-This preparatory work will involve preparing requests for proposals, selecting contractors to perform research projects and studies and managing project execution.
+This preparatory work will involve preparing requests for proposals, selecting contractors to perform research projects and studies, and managing project execution.
 After studies are completed, program activities will shift to developing resource acquisition plans incorporating the results of research.